For reprint permissions please email us the name of the requested post/article along with the publication name.

-On Thursday afternoon, July 10, 1975, the body of a young woman was found in the trunk of a tan 1966 Rambler in a parking lot near the Des Moines airport.
+On Thursday afternoon, July 10, 1975, a young woman’s badly decomposed body was found in the trunk of a tan 1966 Rambler in a parking lot at Southwest 20th and Porter near the Des Moines airport.

 Schofield recently had lived at 1503 24th St. and at 3828 Cottage Grove Ave., and had rented a U-Haul trailer from the Apco Service Station, 2324 Forest Ave., about 8 p.m. on July 1 to move her belongings to her new Cottage Grove address.
-She returned the trailer the next day.
+She returned the trailer the following day.

-Witnesses told police Schofield drove into the same service station about 10 a.m. on Monday, July 7, where she bought $2 worth of gasoline.
+Witnesses told police Schofield drove into the same service station about 10 a.m.
+Monday, July 7, where she bought $2 worth of gasoline.
 An attendant on duty that night recalled that Mrs. Schofield complained about her car’s tail lights not working properly after the U-Haul trailer hitch had been removed.
 The service station attendant said the tail lights had apparently been fixed by an employee at the station.

 An attendant said Schofield returned to the station about 9:10 p.m. that evening to buy cigarettes, and mentioned she was going to be late for work.